 In 2020, AAFSW President Lara Center and SOSA Chair Patricia Linderman knew this would be impossible due to COVID-19, so they reached out to John Bradshaw, Executive Director of DACOR, to discuss alternatives.
 He immediately and enthusiastically suggested hosting a small gathering at DACOR-Bacon House and broadcasting from there, with the other participants joining virtually via GoToWebinar.
 As John noted, having some in-person participants at DACOR Bacon House Foundation’s historic residence, built in 1825, would give the feel of a “real” ceremony while also raising the profile of both DACOR and AAFSW.
 Communications Director Christine Skodon unhesitatingly offered her professional technical expertise.

 And so it was: thanks to the hard work of all involved and several practice sessions, the ceremony on Friday, Nov.
 20 went extremely well.
-With help from the Family Liaison Office, Secretary of State Mike Pompeo provided recorded remarks, and Director General Carol Perez joined live onscreen with words of congratulations.
+With help from the Global Community Liaison Office, Secretary of State Mike Pompeo provided recorded remarks, and Director General Carol Perez joined live onscreen with words of congratulations.
 Other prominent participants in the virtual audience included Principal Deputy Assistant Secretary Kenneth Merten, Principal Deputy Assistant Secretary Dean Thompson, Deputy Assistant Secretary Katie Stana, Director of National Museum of American Diplomacy Mary Kane, Ambassador William Harrop of the Delavan Foundation and others.

 In person at DACOR-Bacon House were SOSA winners Jane Thompson, Moises Mendoza, and Brendan Melchiorri and their guests, as well as Tragen Award winner and former AAFSW President Dr. Joanna Athanasopoulos and her husband.
 DACOR President Paul Denig presented the Tragen Award, and the creator and donor of the award, Irving Tragen, joined us onscreen from California.